alifcapital/EventBus.RabbitMQ/README.md

 * Replace YOUR_PERSONAL_ACCESS_TOKEN with the generated PAT.

 #### Step 3: Add the Package to Your Project
-Once your `NuGet.config` is set up, install the package by:
+Once you deal with the nuget source, install the package by:

 **Via CLI:**